CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Serverless WebHooks to revolutionize the SaaS](https://tomasz.janczuk.org/2018/03/serverless-webhooks-to-revolutionize-the-saas.html) - How serverless WebHooks may revolutionize the SaaS business.
 - [How we built Hamiltix.net](https://blog.badsectorlabs.com/how-we-built-hamiltixnet-for-less-than-1-a-month-on-aws.html) - How [Hamiltix.net](http://hamiltix.net) was built and runs for less than ~$1 a month on AWS.
 - [AWS Lambda performance comparison](https://read.acloud.guru/comparing-aws-lambda-performance-of-node-js-python-java-c-and-go-29c1163c2581) - Comparing AWS Lambda performance of Node.js, Python, Java, C# and Go.
+- [Blazing fast microservices with Go](https://blog.travelex.io/blazing-fast-microservice-with-go-and-lambda-d30d95290f28) - Rewriting a micro-service from Kotlin to Go.

 ## Screencasts